 The "Sarah Siddons Award" which Eve receives was invented by writer/director Joseph L. Mankiewicz.
 In 1952 a small group of eminent Chicago theater-goers, including Mrs. Loyal Davis, mother of future First Lady Nancy Reagan, began to give an award of that name which is also physically modeled on the one in the film.
 The 1967-1968 Actor of the Year award recipient was Celeste Holm.
 In 1973, during the Sarah Siddons Society Anniversary Gala, an honorary Sarah Siddons award was presented to Bette Davis, even though she never appeared in a play in Chicago.
 Around 1960 Davis did appear in the Tennessee Williams play "The Night of the Iguana" at the Blackstone in Chicago.

 As a special surprise, when Bette Davis was awarded the Sarah Siddons Award, the organizers secretly asked Anne Baxter to attend her presentation.
-Davis was not at all thrilled about having to share her spotlight with another actress.
+According to a member of Chicago's Siddons Society, far from being pleased, Davis was furious about having to share her spotlight with another actress.

 Oscar winner George Sanders spent his time between scenes napping in his dressing room.
 Anne Baxter later remarked that the sometimes still sleepy actor took about seven takes before he got it right, which worked well for his characterization.